zonneplan/KiBot/README.md

 - `set_text_variables`: [dict|list(dict)] Defines KiCad 6 variables.
         They are expanded using ${VARIABLE}, and stored in the project file.
         This preflight replaces `pcb_replace` and `sch_replace` when using KiCad 6.
-        This pre-flight modifies the KiCad project file.
+        The KiCad project file is modified.
 - `update_qr`: [boolean=false] Update the QR codes.
         Complements the `qr_lib` output.
         The KiCad 6 files and the KiCad 5 PCB needs manual update, generating a new library isn't enough.